pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 - Azure Monitor: Allows collection of metrics, activity logs and diagnostic logs.
 Can generate alerts and notifications based on all the resources.
 Is a more basic monitoring.
 - Azure Log Analytics: Infrastructure monitoring tool for logging at infra level.
 Can analysis on-prem and cloud log files and stores the result central.
 Can connect to System Center Operations Manager (SCOM) or to a VM directly.
 Comparable to Splunk.
 - Azure Advisor: Azure Advisor is a tool that makes recommendations based on the usage and resources.
 High availability, security, performance and costs.
+- Azure Data Catalog: Enterprise metadata catalog of all data sources. contains definitions, locations, tags and other information.
+Can be used to restrict access.